Smooth rigidity for codimension one Anosov flows: Introduction

-Recall that Anosov's structural stability asserts that if $\phi_1^t$ is a transitive Anosov flow and $\phi_2^t$ is a sufficiently small $C^1$ perturbation of $\phi_1^t$ then $\phi_2^t$ is orbit equivalent to $\phi_1^t$.
-An orbit equivalence $h$ can be improved to a conjugacy by adjusting along the flow lines if and only if the periods of corresponding periodic orbits coincide, that is, $per_{\phi_1^t}(\gamma)=per_{\phi_2^t}(h(\gamma))$ for all periodic orbits $\gamma$.
-This can be seen by a well-known application of Livshits Theorem.
+Anosov's structural stability asserts that if $\phi_1^t$ is a transitive Anosov flow and $\phi_2^t$ is a sufficiently small $C^1$ perturbation of $\phi_1^t$ then $\phi_2^t$ is orbit equivalent to $\phi_1^t$.
+An orbit equivalence $h$ can be improved to a conjugacy by adjusting along the flow lines if and only if the periods of corresponding periodic orbits coincide, that is, $per_{\phi_1^t}(\gamma)=per_{\phi_2^t}(h(\gamma))$ for all periodic orbits $\gamma$~\cite[Theorem 19.2.9]{KH}.
+Indeed, one can begin with orbit equivalence, then, if periods match, the derivative of the orbit equivalence along the flow is cohomologous to constant 1 by the Livshits theorem.
+Then one use the transfer function to adjust the orbit equivalence into another orbit equivalence whose derivative along the flow is 1, which is then a conjugacy.
+According to~\cite{FO} this application of the Livshits theorem is due to A. Katok.

 It is also well-known that a conjugacy between Anosov flows must be bi-H\"older continuous.
-Generally speaking a better regularity cannot be expected as can be seen from the example of constant roof suspensions of two Anosov diffeomorphisms, which are not $C^1$ conjugate, but merely H\"older conjugate.
-However, it is authors' belief that aside from this special case a lot more rigidity can be expected.
-We proceed to present some evidence for this.
+Generally speaking, a better regularity cannot be expected as can be seen from the example of constant roof suspensions of two Anosov diffeomorphisms, which are not $C^1$ conjugate, but merely H\"older conjugate.
+However, it is the authors' belief that aside from this special case a lot more rigidity can be expected.
+In the setting of 3-dimensional contact Anosov flows Feldman and Ornstein proved that any continuous conjugacy is, in fact, smooth~\cite{FO}.
+We proceed to present more evidence to support our belief.